About

 Industry Forecast

-The highest growth is expected for computer specialists, scientists, and engineers -- particularly those in the life and medical sciences.
-With the aging of the population, the demand for lifesaving new drugs, devices, and procedures to cure and prevent disease will drive this demand.
+Significant job growth is expected among computer specialists, scientists, and engineers—particularly those in the life and medical sciences.
+With the aging of the population, the demand for lifesaving new drugs and procedures to cure and prevent disease will drive this demand.
 Biological scientists, for example, may be employed in biotechnology or pharmaceuticals, both growing areas.
 Many other scientists and engineers will be employed in defense and security R&D, also a growing field.
-As information technology continues to be an integral component of R&D, opportunities for computer specialists are expected to grow rapidly, particularly for those with some biological science background working in bioinformatics.
+As information technology continues to be an integral component of R&D, employment of computer specialists is expected to grow rapidly, particularly for those with some biological science background working in bioinformatics.

-Opportunities for both scientists and engineers are expected to be best for those who have doctoral degrees, which prepare graduates for research.
+Projected employment growth among professional occupations is expected to be faster than overall industry growth, reflecting demand for scientists and engineers.
+Overall prospects for scientists and engineers should be favorable, with better opportunities for scientists who have doctoral degrees, which prepare graduates for research.
+However, competition for basic and applied research funding is expected in all fields.
 Creativity is crucial, because scientists and engineers engaged in R&D are expected to propose new research or designs.
-For experienced scientists and engineers, it also is important to remain current and adapt to changes in technologies that may shift interest -- and employment -- from one area of research to another.
+For experienced scientists and engineers, it also is important to remain current and adapt to changes in technologies that may shift interest—and employment—from one area of research to another.

 Most R&D programs have long project cycles that continue during economic downturns.
 However, funding of R&D, particularly by private industry, is closely scrutinized during these periods.
-Since the Federal Government provides about a quarter of all R&D funding, shifts in policy also could have a marked impact on employment opportunities, particularly in basic research and aerospace.
+Since the Federal Government provides a significant portion of all R&D funding, shifts in policy also could have a marked impact on employment opportunities, particularly in basic research and aerospace.

 Related Degree Fields